Expand description

 For more information on formatters, see the module-level documentation.

-d for structs, it will use the name of the struct
+derived for structs, it will use the name of the struct, then {, then a

-s, it will use the name of the variant and, if applicable, (
+enums, it will use the name of the variant and, if applicable, (, then the

 Stability